cortes-ciriano-lab/SComatic/README.md

 done
 ```

-## Step 3: Merge all base counts in a multiple cell type matrix
+## Step 3: Merging  base count matrices
-This script takes all computed cell type matrixes and merge them in a unique one (tsv format).
-All cell type matrixes must be in the same folder, and non-desired tsv files must be located in this folder.
+In Step 3, SComatic takes as input base count matrices computed in Step 2 for all cell types analysed to merge them into a single base count matrix, whic is stored in tsv format.
+Individual base count matrices to be merged need to be stored in the same directory.

 - List of parameters:
 ```python